-- 1. Base pays, inclusive of superannuation, for the year ended 30 June 2016.
-Base pays are reviewed annually by the Remuneration Committee. - 2.
+.
+Base pays, inclusive of superannuation, for the year ended 30 June 2016.
+Base pays are reviewed annually by the Remuneration Committe

 Termination benefits are payable on early termination by Peet Limited giving notice in writing.
-Payment may be made in lieu of notice, other than for gross misconduct. - 3.
-Termination benefits referred to in the above table are in addition to any statutory entitlements payable (e.g. accrued annual leave and long service leave). - 4.
-On 5 August 2011 B D Gore renewed his contractual arrangements with the Company.
-Under the agreement the components of his remuneration comprise fixed annual remuneration, short-term incentives and long-term incentives.
-There is no fixed termination date and the agreement is terminable on six months notice by either party.
-The Company may, at its option, make a payment in lieu of part or all of the notice period and certain conditions exist in relation to payment of long-term and short-term incentives upon termination.
-A summary of the key contractual terms and remuneration-related arrangements was disclosed to the market on 5 August 2011 with certain parts approved by shareholders at the 2011 AGM.
+Payment may be made in lieu of notice, other than for gross misconduct Termination benefits referred to in the above table are in addition to any statutory entitlements payable (e.g. accrued annual leave and long service leave).

+0n 5 August 2011 B D Gore renewed his contractual arrangements with the Company.
+Under the agreement the components of his remuneration comprise fixed annual remuneration, short-term incc to the market on 5 August 2011 with certain parts approved by shareholders at the 2011 AGM. long-term incentives.
+There is no fixed termination date and the agreement is terminable on six months' notice by either party.
+The Company may, at its option, make a payment in lieu of part or all of the notice